-FCC Tucson interns provide services at the USP, FCI, and SCP at various points in the training year.
+FCC Tucson interns provide services at the USP, FCI, and SPC at various points in the training year.
 This assures exposure to a continuum of psychology services ranging from outpatient services through residential treatment programs, and offers the intern familiarity and experience for future work with multiple security levels and a wide-range of presenting problems within a generalist training context.

-This rotation offers the opportunity to complete intake screenings and assessments, complete comprehensive evaluations, facilitate and co-facilitate group psychotherapy, individual and brief psychotherapy, assess needs of and provide services to inmates in the Special Housing Unit, and develop crisis intervention and suicide risk assessment skills.
+Throughout the year, the intern is provided the opportunity to complete intake screenings and assessments, complete comprehensive evaluations, facilitate and co-facilitate group psychotherapy, individual and brief psychotherapy, assess needs of and provide services to inmates in the Special Housing Unit, and develop crisis intervention and suicide risk assessment skills.
 Given the range of referrals for assessment and type of groups available, efforts are made to match clinical interest and training goals.

 Serious Mental Illness Rotation

 The Advanced Care Level Treatment Program is designed to support inmates with significant medical and psychiatric issues who have been designated to USP Tucson.
 These inmates require significant levels of treatment interventions, often on a daily basis from psychology staff.
 All severely mental ill inmates are all housed on the Care Level 3 Unit.
 Inmates are provided all treatment interventions on the housing unit, treatment interventions include Anger Management, Dialectical Behavioral Therapy, Mindfulness Based Cognitive Therapy for Depression, and Illness Management and Recovery.